Pleasant Goat and Big Big Wolf

-Pleasant Goat and Big Big Wolf is a Chinese animated anime-influenced television series created by animation director Huang Weiming and produced by Creative Power Entertaining.
+Pleasant Goat and Big Big Wolf is a Chinese animated anime-influenced television series created by animation director Leo Huang and produced by Creative Power Entertaining.
 The show is about a group of goats living on the Green Green Grassland and a clumsy wolf who wants to eat them.

 The cartoon became enormously popular with Chinese schoolchildren after its debut in 2005.
-Cashing in on the cartoon's success, the producer made an animated feature film in 2009.
-It generated a box office revenue of 79 million yuan (approx. US $11.5 million) during Chinese New Year that year.
-It is aired on over 40 local TV stations, including Zhejiang Television, CCTV and Aniworld Satellite Television, Hong Kong's TVB and Taiwan's Momo Kids.
-The show was also aired in India, South Korea, Malaysia, Singapore, Indonesia, Cambodia and North America.
-As of 2011, an English dub has been aired in Taiwan.
-In 2010, Disney gained the license to broadcast the show on their Disney Channels.
-Alpha terminated the contract with Disney before the expiration date in September 2016 at the expense of US$2 million, thus Pleasant Goat and Big Big Wolf has had nothing to do with Disney since then.
+Cashing in on the cartoon's success, the producer made an animated feature film in 2009, which generated a box office revenue of 79 million yuan (approx. US $11.5 million) during Chinese New Year that year.

 Toon Express Group, a subsidiary of Alpha Animation and a Creative Power Entertaining's sister company, owns the copyrights to the characters.